raushan-in/dapa/README.md

 ## Future Roadmap
 - **WhatsApp Integration**: Users will be able to report and identify scams via WhatsApp for enhanced convenience.
 This will be achieved through a webhook system.
-- **Enhanced AI Capabilities**: Continuous improvement of the scam categorization model to ensure accuracy and adaptability to emerging scam types.
+- **Assistance in Filing a Case**: Help the user draft a complaint application and identify the nearest cyber police station.
 ---

 ## Contact